 Will I Have Trouble Getting Insurance For A Totaled Vehicle?

 When a vehicle is totaled, there is the potential that an insurance company will deny giving you insurance for it.
 Insurance companies often deny coverage even after repairs are done for totaled vehicles.
 After a vehicle is branded as totaled, it is more dangerous for an insurance company to insure.
-This is due to the fact that the car was technically salvaged from what was already categorized under unsalvageable condition.
+This is due to the fact that the car was technically salvaged from what was already categorized under unsalvageable conditions.
 Obviously, this makes the vehicle more dangerous to insure for an insurance provider as it is more likely to break down.

 Is There Anyway You Can Fight An Insurance Company’s Decision?